pragmaticDataminer/EDA-using-R/README.md

-Here we analyse two datasets,related to red and white variants of the Portuguese *Vinho Verde* wine from an ‘Objective quality’ perspective ie we analyse the chemical properties and their interactions to determine quality.
+Here we analyse two datasets,related to red and white variants of the Portuguese *Vinho Verde* wine from an ‘Objective quality’ perspective ie the chemical properties and their interactions to determine quality.

 ## Table of Contents